IonoclastBrigham/firth/README.md

-#Firth
+#: Firth

-Firth is a Forth-like language designed for DSL creation, implemented in Lua.
+: Firth (firth) is a Forth-like language designed for DSL creation, implemented in Lua.

 ----
-## Prototype Warning!
+## Alpha Warning!
 This code is the result of me getting bored and messing around.
 It is incomplete, broken in places, and generally not ready for prime time.
 I decided to make it available on Github because, why not?